alanesq/esp32cam-demo/README.md

 <br>    3       serial - input only?
 <br>    4       has the illumination/flash led on it - led could be removed and use as output?
 <br>    33      onboard led - possibly remove led and use as gpio?

-<br><br>Some great info here:   https://github.com/raphaelbs/esp32-cam-ai-thinker/blob/master/docs/esp32cam-pin-notes.md
-<br>BTW-You can use an MCP23017 io expander chip on pins 12 and 13 to give you 16 general purpose gpio pins, this requires the adafruit MCP23017 library to be installed.
+Some great info here:   https://github.com/raphaelbs/esp32-cam-ai-thinker/blob/master/docs/esp32cam-pin-notes.md BTW-You can use an MCP23017 io expander chip on pins 12 and 13 to give you 16 general purpose gpio pins, this requires the adafruit MCP23017 library to be installed.
-<br>Note: I have been told there may be issues reading files when sd-card is in 1-bit mode, I have only used it for writing them myself.
+Note: I have been told there may be issues reading files when sd-card is in 1-bit mode, I have only used it for writing them myself.

 ----------------